rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 +++
-title = "Rust crate feature debugging" date = 2024-12-12
+title = "Rust Crate Feature Debugging" date = 2024-12-12
 [extra]
 tags=["rust","bevy","cargo"]
 hidden = true
-custom_summary = "Figure out what enabled a feature in a crate in your dependencies breaking your build."
+custom_summary = "Want to figure out what dependency enabled a feature which breaks your build?"
 +++

-In this short post we look at how to debug a recent build breakage we encountered due to a *feature* being enabled on one of our dependencies that is not compatible with our build target: **wasm**.
+In this short post, we will look at how we recently debugged a build breaking due to a *feature* being enabled on one of our dependencies that is not compatible with one of our build targets: **Wasm**.

-# What happened
+# What Happened

-After porting our bevy based game [tinytakeoff](https://tinytakeoff.com) to the newest Bevy release: [0.15](https://bevyengine.org/news/bevy-0-15/) our build broke with the following error on **wasm**:
+After porting our Bevy-based game, [TinyTakeoff](https://tinytakeoff.com) to the newest Bevy release at the time of writing this, [0.15](https://bevyengine.org/news/bevy-0-15/), our build broke with the following error on **Wasm**:

 ```sh
 cargo:warning=In file included from vendor/basis_universal/encoder/pvpngreader.cpp:14: